Are you tracking the numbers that matter?

 KPIs often sound simple in an article like this one, but appear more complicated when you try to implement them in your own business.

+If you’d like some help choosing and setting up the right KPIs, book a complimentary call with me.
 As a business coach, I can help you identify the most important KPIs for your business and develop a strategy to track and analyze them effectively.
-You can book a complimentary call here: time with John.